datacamp-content/courses-introduction-to-shell/chapter2.md

 *** =instructions3

-Count how many lines contain the word `incisor` in the autumn and winter data combined.
+Count how many lines contain the word `incisor` in the autumn and winter data files.
 (Again, run a single command from your home directory.)

 *** =hint3